ecohealthalliance/repeldata/README.md

 ## Install and download

+To install the package, you must have an active GitHub PAT associated with your EHA account, saved in your `.Renviron` (which can be viewed via `usethis::edit_r_environ()`).
+If you do not have a PAT, or if it hasn't been used in over a year, follow the instructions here: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token.
+Save your new token in your `.Renviron` as `GITHUB_PAT=paste_your_token_here`.
+Restart your R session.

 Install package from GitHub.
-Download the data locally, and then launch the database connection from RStudio

 ```
 remotes::install_github("ecohealthalliance/repeldata")
 ```
+Download the data locally, and then launch the database connection from RStudio.

 ```
 library(repeldata)
 library(dplyr)